2h311/search-ojcc/README.md

 # TODO: I can extend this to download the PDF file into a cloud storage platform
 # like Google Drive for example
-# TODO: Verify the case status sent from FE